MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 ## Update server data

 Firstly, create a `UpdateServerData.cs` file.
-Using Azure PostgreSQL Flexible server .NET SDK you can also update server data like version, admin username, password etc using 'CreateOrUpdateAsync' method.
-With that method it creates the instance if there exists no instance with the same name or if there exists an instance with same name it updates that instance with the new server data.
+Using Azure PostgreSQL Flexible server .NET SDK you can also update server data like version, admin username, password etc. using 'CreateOrUpdateAsync' method.
+The 'CreateOrUpdateAsync' method either creates a new instance if there is no instance with same name, or updates the existing instance with the new server data if it does exist.

 ```csharp
 using System;